Teddykavooh/Teddykavooh/README.md

 - 👋 Hi, I’m @Teddykavooh
 - 👀 I’m interested in software development, graphics and literally anything to do with a computer.
-- 🌱 I’m currently learning android development.
+- 🌱 I’m currently learning android development, PHP, sass.
 - 💞️ I’m looking to collaborate on an android project to better my understanding.
 I'm also open to python and javascript projects as well.
 - 📫 How to reach me? teddykavooh@gmail.com